nermze/MOSTAR/README.md

 # Include taxonomy (S1), annotations & ICE-detection:
 mostar --ont ont_read.fastq.gz --r1 read1.fastq.gz --r2 read2.fastq.gz --genome-size 1.9m --output Output --kraken2-db kraken2_db_path --bakta-db db-light_path --ice

+# Tips & Notes:
-# Note: If model is not specified, r1041_e82_400bps_sup_v5.2.0. is used.
+* If model is not specified, it will default to r1041_e82_400bps_sup_v5.2.0.
-# Note: medaka tools list_models
+* To see all available models, type: medaka tools list_models
-# Note: ICE detection (--ice) requires functional annotation.
+* ICE detection (--ice) requires functional annotation.
 You must provide a Bakta database (--bakta-db) for this module to run.
-# Note: If --kraken2-db is provided, MOSTAR automatically identifies the species and configures the appropriate AMRFinder+ point-mutation model.
+* If --kraken2-db is provided, MOSTAR automatically identifies the species and configures the appropriate AMRFinder+ point-mutation model.
-# Note: Organism can be specified manually using the --organism flag, leave empty if uncertain.
+* Organism can be specified manually using the --organism flag, leave empty if unknown.
-# Note: To view all supported organisms in NCBI AMRFinder+: amrfinder --list_organisms
+* To view all supported organisms in NCBI AMRFinder+, type: amrfinder --list_organisms
 </pre>

 ### Command-Line Arguments